Life of the Church

 English as a Second Language Classes

 SEP 22–DEC 11, 2020.
 Park Street’s FOCUS ESL program is gearing up for fall term!
-Classes and other student activities will begin on Tuesday, September 22 and will run through Friday, December 11.
+Classes and other student activities began on Tuesday, September 22 and will run through Friday, December 11.
 This fall we are offering our usual classes and activities such as Conversational English and Professional Communications Workshop to name only a couple, plus some new ones—American Culture and Conversation, Hope for Today, and Language Partners.
 If you are interested in teaching and/or if you know anyone who might be, please email Karen Patschke, Park Street’s ESL Coordinator.
 We are especially in need of language partners, as many of our students are requesting one-on-one learning.

 Given the uncertainty of COVID-19, we are planning to hold all classes and activities virtually, via Zoom this fall.
 Note: Registration is required for all classes and activities.